gocardless/atum/README.md

 #### 1. Create a New Gem

-To generate a new rubygem client, you can run:
+To generate a new rubygem client (for our ficitional *Fruity* API), you can run:

 ```
 $ atum new fruity-api